Metric Analysis for Spatial Semantic Segmentation of Sound Scenes: Evaluation Metrics For S5

 \subsection{Limitations of CA-SDR}

-Here we present possible limitations of CA-SDR.
-This metric is computed on an ordered set of estimated sources that is obtained based on the class allocated to each source by the S5 system.
+Here, we present possible limitations of the CA-SDR.
+This metric is computed based on a set of estimated sources, obtained by allocating each source to a class using the S5 system.
 This approach considers the set of classes that are predicted over all the estimated sources to compute classification errors, and assigns an estimated source to a matching target source of the same class.
-This potentially overlooks cases where source are correctly separated but allocated an incorrect class, or not allocated any label.
+In principle, CA-SDR uses predicted labels for source matching.
+This overlooks cases where sources are correctly separated but allocated an incorrect or no label.

-A first case described in Table~\ref{tab:limitations_1} consists of two sources being allocated classes that are present in the original mixture (``cough" and ``pour"), while the third source is not allocated any class.
-The CA-SDR matching will associate target sources and estimated sources based on their classes so their will be two TP for ``cough" and ``pour" and the third source is considered a FN as if ``dishes" was not detected.
-The SDRs are computed for the sources assigned ``cough" and ``pour".
-We get an expected SDR value unless the source that was allocated the label ``pour" was actually containing ``dishes" (as in Table~\ref{tab:limitations_1}).
-This can be detected by matching the sources based on the optimal SDR obtained on all the possible sources permutations (as described above).
-The source that was assigned the label ``pour" is then denoted $*\hat{u}_2$ as it best matches with the target source $u_2$.
-When using CA-SDR matching this source mis-allocation will reflect on a low SDR value ($\text{SDR}(*\hat{u}_2,u_3)$) which could be interpreted as either bad separation or classification error.
-When matching the sources based on the optimal permutation in terms of SDR this mis-classification becomes explicit (\textit{cf}. the rightmost column).
+A first case described in Table~\ref{tab:limitations_1} consists of two sources being allocated classes that are present in the original mixture (e.g., ``cough" and ``pour"), while the third source is not allocated any class.
+Moreover, the system assigns the label ``pour" to the source that was actually containing ``dishes".
+The CA-SDR matching will associate target and estimated sources based on their classes, so there will be two TPs for ``cough" and ``pour," and the third source is considered an FN as if ``dishes" was not detected.
+Hence, the SDRs are computed for the sources labeled as ``cough" and ``pour" resulting in addition of the term $\text{SDR}(*\hat{s}_2,s_3)$ to the metric calculation and leading to an overall low value.
+This low metric value could be interpreted as either bad separation or a classification error.
+This mis-classification becomes explicit (\textit{cf}. the rightmost column) by matching the sources based on classical SDR~\eqref{eq:classicalSDR}.
+The source that was assigned the label ``pour" is then denoted $*\hat{s}_2$ as it best matches the target source $s_2$.